Rashi-Srivastava/A10-5-BIT/README.md

 - SoilNET.py conatins the deep learning neural network architecture for Soil type recognition.

-#### Videos for working part of the model can be found here: https://github.com/Rashi-Srivastava/A10-5-BIT/tree/main/Videos
+## Videos for working part of the model can be found here: https://github.com/Rashi-Srivastava/A10-5-BIT/tree/main/Videos

+## PPt shared can be found here: https://github.com/Rashi-Srivastava/A10-5-BIT/blob/main/Videos/Maati.pptx